algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 - Load testing multiples users at the same time with JMeter
 - Load testing complex operations to simulate numerous users

+#### Stress testing

+Since we are going to use azure, we can use the built-in stress testing tool to test the peak load of the server.
+We can also use the built-in monitoring tool to see the CPU usage and the RAM usage of the server at the same time and adapt the server to support a bigger peak load.

 ### Deployment

 This project need to be deployed with docker also we want to have as many users as possible so we will use Kubernetes to deploy the application in the most efficient way.